ICOS-Carbon-Portal/infrastructure/devops/roles/icos.rdf_common/README.md

 hosts and the instance-server/graph layout.
 See `docs/rdf-store-split.md` in the meta repository, section "Configuration", for which paths are shared and why.

-Neither service may include the other's templates, so each shared value lives here instead, in `application_shared.conf`, plus one file per deployment flavour for the graphs and instance servers that differ between them (`application_cities_servers.conf`, `application_cities_only_servers.conf`).

-`meta_shared_config_files` (defaults in `group_vars/all/core.yml`, overridden per inventory) picks which of them apply.
-Both services render that same list into their generated `application.conf`, so their views of the shared configuration cannot drift.
+Neither service may include the other's templates. `application_shared.conf` is the one template both include in their generated `application.conf`, so their views of the shared configuration cannot drift.
+Deployment-specific configuration remains in the owning service's own template.

 `application_metacore.conf` is the one topic kept in its own file: `icos.cpdata` needs the ENVRI hosts without the rest of the shared configuration, so it includes that file directly